charlesBerti/hello-docker-k8s/k8s/README.md

 - client: kubectl
 - server: the K8S version installed on the master
 - Kubelet: the K8S version installed on the node
+- namespace: isolated space (isolated network) for a set Dockers

 ### Deployment & Pod
 Deployment is the implementation of an application.